-- 15. The paragraph under the section titled "Automated trading markets and the introduction and application of new technologies may adversely affect Morgan Stanley's business and may increase competition." at page 14 shall be deleted in its entirety and the following substituted therefor: - "Morgan Stanley continues to experience price competition in some of its businesses.
+15. Each paragraph under the section titled "Automated trading markets and the introduction and application of new technologies may adversely affect Morgan Stanley's business and may increase competition."
+At pages 31 and 32 shall be deleted in their entirety and the following substituted therefor:

+"Morgan Stanley continues to experience price competition in some of its businesses.
 In particular, the ability to execute securities, derivatives and other financial instrument trades electronically on exchanges, swap execution facilities and other automated trading platforms, and the introduction and application of new technologies, including generative artificial intelligence, will likely continue the pressure on revenues.
 The trend toward direct access to automated, electronic markets will likely continue as additional markets move to more automated trading platforms.
-Morgan Stanley has experienced and will likely continue to experience competitive pressures in these and other areas in the future." - 16.
-Each paragraph under the section titled "Morgan Stanley's ability to retain and attract qualified employees is critical to the success of its business and the failure to do so may materially adversely affect its performance." at page 14 shall be deleted in their entirety and the following substituted therefor: - "Morgan Stanley's people are its most important asset.
+Morgan Stanley has experienced and will likely continue to experience competitive pressures in these and other areas in the future which could have an adverse effect on Morgan Stanley's financial position."

+16. Each paragraph under the section titled "Morgan Stanley's ability to retain and attract qualified employees is critical to the success of its business and the failure to do so may materially adversely affect its performance."
+At page 32 shall be deleted in their entirety and the following substituted therefor:

+"Morgan Stanley's people are its most important asset.
 Morgan Stanley competes with various other companies in attracting and retaining qualified and skilled personnel.
-If Morgan Stanley is unable to continue to attract, integrate and retain highly qualified employees or successfully transition key roles, or do so at levels or in forms necessary to maintain its competitive position, its performance, including its competitive position and results of operations, could be materially adversely affected.
+If Morgan Stanley is unable to continue to attract, integrate and retain highly qualified employees or successfully transition key roles, or do so at levels or in forms necessary to maintain its competitive position, its performance, including our competitive position and results of operations, could be materially adversely affected.
 Morgan Stanley's ability to attract and retain qualified and skilled personnel depends on numerous factors, some of which are outside of its control.